 The URI Website, Northeast Small Ruminant Parasite Control, http://web.uri.edu/sheepngoat/ was continually updated and maintained with project resources, opportunities and events.
 The American Consortium for Small Ruminant Parasite Control (ACSRPC) website (https://www.wormx.info/) continues to house links to the Online FAMACHA© training program and project videos, and to post project events, opportunities and updates on their blog.
 Producer groups also continue to list project announcements on their website pages, including the Vermont Sheep and Goat Association and the Rhode Island Sheep Cooperative.

-Post cards advertising the Online FAMACHA© training program and the FEC and selective breeding support (developed during YR1) were widely distributed during YR2 to Extension and SR organization contacts and producers during workshops and events.
+Postcards advertising the Online FAMACHA© training program and the FEC and selective breeding support (developed during YR1) were widely distributed during YR1, 2 and 3 to Extension and SR organization contacts and producers during workshops and events.

-Periodic reminders and additional outreach using all of these channels will continue for the remainder of the project.
+Periodic reminders and additional outreach using all of these channels will continue for the remainder of the project, which is under a no-cost extension until October 2019.

 2) Small ruminant producers will visit the project website each year of the project.